mengelbart/draft-engelbart-quic-data-channels/draft-engelbart-quic-data-channels.md

 Priority:
 : The message priority as described in {{message-priority}}.

-Reliability Parameter:
-: For reliable data channels, this field MUST be set to 0 on the sending side and MUST be ignored on the receiving side.
-If a partially reliable data channel with a limited number of retransmissions is used, this field specifies the number of retransmissions.
+Reliability Parameter: : For reliable data channels, this field MUST be set to 0 on the sending side and MUST be ignored on the receiving side.
 If a partially reliable data channel with a limited lifetime is used, this field specifies the maximum lifetime in milliseconds (see also {{Section 5.1 of !RFC8832}}).

 Label Length:
 : A variable-length integer specifying the length of the label field in bytes.